Dressing the Part: Fashioning Your College Confidence

 How do I balance trendy with timeless when building my wardrobe?

 Incorporate a mix of both.
-Invest in timeless pieces for the bulk of your wardrobe—items that won't go out of style and can be easily mixed and matched.
+Invest in timeless pieces for the bulk of your wardrobe—items that won’t go out of style and can be easily mixed and matched.
+When choosing between trendy and classic items, consider your personal color palette to ensure each piece flatters you and coordinates well with the rest of your wardrobe.
 Then, sprinkle in trendy accessories or statement pieces to keep your look updated and fresh.
 This approach allows you to stay current without overhauling your wardrobe each season.

 What if my personal style is different from what's considered "normal" at my college?